mechmotum/mechmotum.github.io/content/setup-development-environment.rst

    conda env create -f myproject-env.yml conda activate myproject

-Now, you can run pip inside the conda environment:
+Now, you can run pip inside the conda environment to install the PyPi package for SymPy:

 .. code-block:: bash

    python -m pip install --no-deps sympy

-If you now look at the list of installed packages you see that sympy is listed as installed from pypi:
+If you now look at the list of installed packages you see that SymPy is listed as installed from PyPi:

 .. code-block:: bash